BETH-A/Secrets/README.md

 Used Mongoose-Encrypt -> upgrade to Hashing -> upgrade to Salting & Hashing passwords using bcrypt -> upgrade to Passport.js -> convert to use OAuth

+OAuth has been added so that user can login via their Google or Facebook accounts.